ChapelR/harlowe-audio/docs/README.md

 ## Installation

 All you need to install this library is the code.
-There are two ways to get it: [copy and pasting from GitHub](https://github.com/ChapelR/harlowe-audio/tree/master/dist), or [via a Google Drive download](#drivelink).
+There are two ways to get it: [copy and pasting from GitHub](https://github.com/ChapelR/harlowe-audio/tree/master/dist), or [via a Google Drive download](#drivelink) (coming soon).
 If you download the code, be sure to open it and mess with it in a text editor, *not* a word processor.
 Once you've got the code, you'll need to put in in your project.

 **In Twine 2 (online or standalone)**, copy and paste the code in `harlowe-audio.min.js` into your [Story JavaScript area](https://twinery.org/wiki/twine2:adding_custom_javascript_and_css), and the code in `harlowe-audio.min.css` into your Story Stylesheet area.